FAQ - Online Classes

 Is Atlantic University Accredited?

-Yes!
 Atlantic University is accredited by the Distance Education Accrediting Commission (DEAC).
-The DEAC accrediting commission is listed by the U.S. Department of Education as a recognized accrediting agency and is a member of the Council for Higher Education Accreditation (CHEA).
+The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency.

 What does Atlantic University have to do with Edgar Cayce?